-What is a Transformer, Construction, Working, Types & Application
+What is a Transformer?
+Its Parts, Operation, Types, Limitation & Application

 What is a Transformer?

-- Transfer Electrical power from one electrical circuit to another Electrical circuit.
+- As the name suggests, an Electrical Transformer transfers electrical power from one electrical circuit to another electrical circuit.
+It does not change the value of power.

-- When, both circuits take effect of mutual induction.
+- A Transformer operates when both circuits take effect by mutual induction.

-- Can’t step up or step down the level of DC voltage or DC Current.
+- A Transformer can’t step-up or step-down the level of DC voltage or DC Current.

-- Can step up or step down the level of AC voltage or AC Current.
+- A Transformer only step-up or step-down the level of AC voltage or AC Current.

 Numerous power plant have to be set up in order to have sufficient power.
 Transformers help by amplifying the Transformer output (stepping up or down the level of voltage or current).